lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-04-04-github-ci-services.md

 searching with the Github search, however I found that it is not quite accurate but helps to verify the results.

-Now the results have different numbers but still relate.
+The results differ but still relate.
-If you scale Google Search with `0.3` and `1.5` and the Github search with `0.4` you get pretty much the same results.
+If you scale Google Search with `0.3` and `1.5` and the Github search with `0.4` you get the same results.

-However Github records much more records for `.travis.yml` and `appveyor.yml` than I found, I think this is because alot of people have several config files per repositories (alot of Javascript people have the `node_modules` folders checked in) or forked these projects alot or perhaps they have alot of users in languages I did not analyze.
+However Github has much more records for `.travis.yml` and `appveyor.yml` than I found, I think this is because alot of people have several config files per repositories (alot of Javascript people have the `node_modules` folders checked in) or forked these projects alot or perhaps they have alot of users in languages I did not analyze.